ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 but does not include an equals sign.
 This special case is only available for time zone tags.

+`time-zone-name` is intended to be the name of an IANA Time Zone.
+As generator and recipient may be using different revisions of the Time Zone Database, recipients may not be aware of such an IANA Time Zone name and should treat such a situation as any other inconsistency.

 ## Examples {#date-time-examples}

 Here are some examples of Internet Extended Date/Time Format (IXDTF).